walkerlj0/Selenium_Course_Example_Code/cheat-sheets/local_configuration.md

 ## Firefox

-Available out of the box
+Available out of the box.

 ```ruby
 require 'selenium-webdriver'